-Drum Buffer Rope (DBR) is the Theory of Constraints scheduling process focused on increasing flow by identifying and leveraging the system constraint.
+Drum Buffer Rope (DBR) is the Theory of Constraints scheduling process focused on increasing flow and Throughput by identifying and leveraging the system constraint.
 DBR was developed by Eliyahu M. Goldratt (Eli Goldratt), the father of Theory of Constraints.

 This article explains what is Drum Buffer Rope method and how it works.
 This is drum buffer rope explained and drum buffer rope for dummies!

 Dr Goldratt’s book The Goal tells a story of a plant manager applying the drum buffer rope method.

 See the PDF of this article with graphics here: Drum Buffer Rope PDF

 Traditional Drum Buffer Rope and TOC Production